 Majeedhee Magu is the main road in Male, covering the entire length of the island from east to west.
 Although primarily famous for clothing, plenty of other items, including electronics, cosmetics, bags, accessories, perfumes, watches, shoes, etc., and some restaurants, make it extremely popular for shopping in Maldives.
 It caters to all kinds of shoppers - those on the lookout for international brands and those preferring locally produced merchandise.

 2. Male Local Market

-Situated on the northern side of the island, Male Local Market is ideal for buying fresh local vegetables and fruits, pickles, dry fruits, local snacks, coconut milk and desserts.
-There are some souvenir shops selling Maldivian handicrafts - seashell items, lacquer work, wooden crafts including dhonis, and some unique items like brooms and slippers made of coconut leaves.
+Situated on the island's northern side, Male Local Market is ideal for buying fresh local vegetables and fruits, pickles, dry fruits, local snacks, coconut milk, and desserts.
+In addition, there are some souvenir shops selling Maldivian handicrafts - seashell items, lacquer work, wooden crafts including dhonis, and some unique items like brooms and slippers made of coconut leaves.

 Timings: 8:00 AM to 11:00 PM

 Also termed Singapore Bazaar, this is another famous street market in Male, running north to south in the island's centre.
 You can find Thundu Kunaa mats, dhonis, t-shirts, scarves and sarongs with Maldivian symbols, and all other handicrafts.
 Both local and imported goods, mainly from Singapore (hence the name), are available at Chaandhanee Magu, making it a quirky spot for shopping in Maldives.

 The Marina @ CROSSROADS Maldives is a well-known shopping destination at CROSSROADS, a multi-island luxury destination.
 The Marina houses many exclusive boutiques and brands that sell clothes, footwear, accessories, beauty products, souvenirs, etc. Many of the products feature island or tropical designs.
 Some of the stores here include Compass, Hums, Candy Shop and Raidha.